telerik/kendo-ui-core/docs/web/grid/how-to/Selection/persist-row-selection-while-paging.md

 ---
-title: Persist row selection while paging, sorting and filtering
-page_title: Persist row selection while paging, sorting and filtering
+title: Persist Row Selection during Data Operations
+page_title: Persist Row Selection during Data Operations | Kendo UI Grid Widget
-description: Persist row selection while paging, sorting and filtering
+description: "Learn how to persist row selection while performing the paging, sorting, and filtering data operations in the Kendo UI Grid."
+slug: howto_persist_row_selection_paging_sorting_filtering_grid
 ---

-# Persist row selection while paging, sorting and filtering
+# Persist Row Selection during Data Operations

-The following runnable sample demonstrates how to persists row selection in a grid, while performing data operations (paging, sorting, filtering).
+The example below demonstrates how to persist the row selection in a Kendo UI Grid, while performing the data operations of paging, sorting, and filtering.

+> **Importnat**
-**The implemented technique requires an ID field to be defined in `schema.model`.**
+> The implemented technique requires you to define an `ID` field in `schema.model`.

-#### Example
+###### Example

 ```html
     <div id="grid"></div>